ArivazhaganSakthivel/ArivazhaganSakthivel/README.md

 💻 I specialize in building responsive web applications and have hands-on experience in developing front-end and back-end solutions.
 My projects include a blog website, an e-commerce platform, and a movie booking application, showcasing my ability to create dynamic, user-friendly experiences.

-🌱 I’m currently expanding my expertise in cloud technologies and exploring AI/ML integration in web development.
-I’m passionate about leveraging technology to solve real-world problems and create impactful solutions.

-🚀 I’m excited to collaborate on open-source projects and contribute to innovative teams.
-Let’s connect and build something amazing together!

 📫 Reach me at arivazhaganski@gmail.com or connect with me on LinkedIn.

 ## 🌐 Socials: